-It is natural to think of talents as properties of an individual the value of which is independent of the social institutions within which they can be exercised.
+It is natural to think of talents as properties of an individual that have value independent of social institutions within which they are made use of or rewarded.
 It may be, for example, that musical ability of a certain kind is a valuable thing for an individual to have, and that it is therefore a good thing to have social institutions that allow for this ability to be developed and exercised.
-What counts as musical ability in a given society will of course vary, depending on the musical traditions of that society.
+What counts as musical ability in a given (p.
+45) society will of course vary, depending on the musical traditions of that society.
 But it at least makes sense to say that certain forms of musical ability are particularly valuable, and that it is therefore a good thing if the traditions of a society recognize this value and allow for the development of musical ability of this valuable kind.